alas-m/SQLite-Cloumn-To-Hash/README.md

-# SQLite-Cloumn-To-Hash
-A simple Python tool that adds SHA-256 hash columns to your SQLite database tables.
-It automatically creates new _sha256 columns for selected fields and fills them with binary hash values — perfect for anonymizing or verifying sensitive data without altering the originals.
+# 🔐 SQLite Column Hasher
+A lightweight Python utility for automatically generating SHA-256 hashes of selected columns in one or more SQLite database tables.

+This tool is useful for anonymizing, verifying, or securing sensitive column data without altering the original values.

+## 📦 Features